Let's remember where we all were in August.

 David Jacobs running onto the field for Senior Day.

-The entire game against Tech, but Edwards' catch deserves
+The entire game against Tech, but Edwards' catch deserves special mention.

 The entire championship game.